ivotasevski/springboot-observability/README.md

 ### Tracing (Grafana Tempo)
 TraceId and SpanId are added to every log by Spring Cloud Sleuth (today part of Micrometer).
-The logs are then pushed from Grafana Loki to Tempo for analysis (request latency, spans etc.)
+The logs are then pushed to Tempo for analysis (request latency, spans etc.)

 ### Visualization (Grafana)
 Grafana is used as a main UI and is common ground for all the tools as it offers tight integration with all of them.